code-star/ng2-react-native/findings.md

 The trade off between NG2 + React Native vs say Cordova is similar to SWT vs Swing

+Lots of large collaborators: Google, Facebook, Microsoft.
++ Native widgets
++ Developer skill sharing, Knowledge sharing (angular2 skills translate)
++ Possibility for code sharing
++/- Might be feasible to develop for web+native mobile with this if you start with it in mind or heavily refactor
+- Not magically run an angular2 app on your phone
+- No HTML or CSS on mobile, which a Webview wrapper/Cordava

 Potential areas of further research:
 - compare with alternatives like Nativescript and Ionic 2